-This post is about sweet palm fritter (Taler bora) and childhood memories associated with every Bengali people.
+This post is about sweet palm fritter (Taler bora in Bengali) and childhood memories associated with every Bengali people.
 Taal or palm fruit is a seasonal fruit and most followers of Lord Krishna offer taler bora to the God on the day of Janmashtami (Birthday of Lord Krishna).
 It is one of the most important festivals for Vaishnavas.

 Those people who are clueless about taal er bora and they are thinking that palm fritter is something like a snack or a regular fried food then I must say that they are wrong.
 Sweet palm fritter is a very special seasonal dessert item and most Bengali love this since their childhood.